cjnaz/lanmonitor/README.md

   - Adjust the `cmd` for your needed subprocess call command.
   - The `cmd_check()` function can check the returncode or return text.
 It also returns the full subprocess call response.  _See the cmd_check function within the lanmonfuncs.py module for built-in checking features._  Uncomment the `# logging.debug (f"cmd_check response:  {rslt}")` line to see what's available for building response checker code.
   - Adjust the `if rslt[0] == True: … return` lines for the PASS, FAIL/CRITICAL return text.
 The `key_padded` and `host_padded` vars are used on the PASSing line for pretty printing.
-- Adjust the tests at the bottom to exercise all possible good, bad, and invalid conditions.
+- Create a companion `mynewitem_plugin_test.py` by copying from the lanmonitor/tests directory, and create `dotest()` calls to exercise all possible good, bad, and invalid conditions.
-- Debug and validate the new plugin module by running standalone (`./myplugin`).
+- Debug and validate the new plugin module by running standalone (`./mynewitem_plugin_test.py`).
-- Add the `MonType_<your_monitor_type> <your_plugin_name>` line and specific monitor items to your config file.
+- Add the `MonType_<your_monitor_type> <abs_path_to>/mynewitem_plugin>` line and specific monitor items to your config file.
+  - New plugins are welcome for bundling into the lanmonitor distribution.
+Open a github issue.

 ` `
 ### Additional plugin writing notes